Trent River Crossing (Campbellford Bridge) and Surrounding Road Network

 Hope this answers your question .
 Regards, Northumberland County.

-berrys about 1 year ago
+berrys over 1 year ago

 I noticed that the plan is for a “Two Lane” bridge.